Master of Engineering in Earthquake: Career, Skills, Scope, Options, Outlook

 What are the basic eligibility requirements for a Master of Engineering in Earthquake Engineering program?

-The basic eligibility requirements for a Master of Engineering in Earthquake Engineering program typically include a bachelor's degree in engineering or a related field, such as civil engineering or structural engineering.
+The basic eligibility requirements for a Master of Engineering in Earthquake Engineering program typically include a bachelor's degree in engineering or a related field, such as civil or structural engineering.
 In some cases, students with a bachelor's degree in a related field, such as physics or mathematics, may also be eligible to apply to the program.

 What are the career options for graduates of a Master of Engineering in Earthquake Engineering program?